ayaka528/menu-bot-wiki/Home.md

 # Menu-Bot
 This bot demonstrates several concepts at once.
 At a high level, it offers a fully guided flow so that the user is always aware of their options on any given conversation turn.
 When bots leave conversations open-ended, users often don't know what to do or say - guiding conversations with buttons (even if you also support natural language) helps mitigate this issue.
+We construct the guided conversation by first welcoming the user, and then by using waterfall dialogs and prompts to communicate with our user.

 ## Welcoming the User